Q: My daughter is 3 years old and she mispronounces some words. She also uses made-up words for everything. For how long is this normal?

 A: This may persist for another year or two.
 When she mispronounces a word, instead of correcting her, pronounce the word correctly in your response.
 For example, if she says, "I love gaspetti," respond with "I love spaghetti too!"
 For made-up words, your daughter is showing her creativity!
 That's great!
-My sons called every concrete mixer a "round-and-round," a logical invention.
 Talk with her about how she invented the word and discuss traditional words with the same meaning.
 For fun, keep a list of those invented words.
 She'll love it when she's an adult!

-Hello, my daughter is 8 years, 9 months old and she still confuses letters...for example, she writes the "b" backwards in some words or substitutes it in some words.
-Like "chicken" instead of "kitchen".
+Q: Hello, my daughter is almost 9 years old and she still confuses letters.
+For example, she writes the "b" backward in some words and substitutes letters in other words.
+Like "chicken" instead of "kitchen."
 Or she'll write incomplete words, missing a letter.
 What should I do?

 A: Talk with your teacher about how she behaves in school.
-If she is happy once there, work on the transition from home to school.
+If she is happy once she’s there, work on the transition from home to school.
 Sometimes taking a favorite stuffed animal or toy along helps.
-Choosing her school clothes the night before smooths the routine in the morning.
+Also, choosing her school clothes the night before makes for a smoother morning routine.
 You can ask her to draw or paint a picture for you while there, giving her purpose.
-Reassure her about the pickup time.
-Consider teaching her to tell time, giving her a childproof watch or clock so that she can keep track of the time.
-If she continues to cry, consider dropping in unannounced to ensure that the school is a good match for your daughter.
+Additionally, consider reading your child books about separation anxiety, like Llama Llama Misses Mama, The Kissing Hand, Owl Babies, or The Invisible String.
+Finally, reassure her about the pickup time, so she’s confident you will be back at the end of the day.